 You received payments over \$600 with a payment app or online marketplace.
 This includes payments for a personal item you sold or for goods you sell, services you provide, or property you rent through any:

-- Peer-to-peer payment platform or digital wallet. - Online marketplace (sale or resale of clothing, furniture, and other items). - Craft or maker marketplace.
+- Peer-to-peer payment platform or digital wallet. - Online marketplace (sale or resale of clothing, furniture, and other items).

 Form 1099-K